joey04/xulBlock-Advanced/README.md

 xBA is a fork of [uBlock Origin](https://github.com/gorhill/uBlock) (uBO) for browsers that support [XUL](https://en.wikipedia.org/wiki/XUL) add-ons.

 I've used xBA on [Pale Moon](http://www.palemoon.org/), [Basilisk](http://www.basilisk-browser.org/), and [Waterfox](https://www.waterfoxproject.org/).
-The underlying browser interface is unchanged from uBO, so xBA should work on other browsers as well.
+It should work on other browsers too.

-### xBA is only for [Advanced users](https://github.com/gorhill/uBlock/wiki/Advanced-user-features)
+### xBA is only for [Advanced user mode](https://github.com/gorhill/uBlock/wiki/Advanced-user-features)

 One purpose of xBA is to enhance the Advanced user experience, most prominently with changes to the panel and the ability to spoof Referers.
-These and other changes are covered below.
+These and other changes are covered in detail below.

-For uBO users not already on Advanced mode but interested in learning, xBA is a great way to do so.
-It's a big learning curve, but xBA can help you learn it more efficiently, especially with its panel improvements for viewing domain connectivity.

-I must emphasize, though, that it's important to become comfortable with uBO fundamentals before switching to Advanced mode.
-Tapping into the power of Advanced mode means you will be breaking websites and thus learning the art of crafting rules to get desired functionality with minimal domain connectivity.
+xBA is not just for current Advanced users, though.
+It's also a good choice for regular uBO users with a desire to learn Advanced mode.
+In particular, xBA enables you to quickly view all domain connectivity, which will facilitate the learning process.

 ## Issues
 * If you suspect an xBA bug, check the [Known problems](https://github.com/joey04/xulBlock-Advanced/wiki/Known-problems) wiki page and the issue tracker to see if it's already documented.